Governor Wolf imposes new restrictions in Pennsylvania as COVID-19 cases surge

 "Medical experts looking at our current trajectory are projecting that a new surge is in the offing.
 And what we're seeing right now could soon be even worse than what we saw before," said Wolf.

-On premises alcohol consumption will also be limited to service with meals, only cocktails to go and carry out beverages are allowed.
+Wolf says alcohol only can be served for on-premises consumption when in the same transaction as a meal.
+Cocktails to-go and carry-out beverages is still permitted.

-Wolf says telework must be implemented, whenever possible and that outdoor indoor gatherings will be limited to 25 people, and outdoor gatherings remain at a maximum of 250 people.
+Wolf says telework must be implemented, whenever possible, and that indoor gatherings will be limited to 25 people, and outdoor gatherings remain at a maximum of 250 people.

 All gyms and fitness facilities, while permitted to continue indoor operations, are directed to prioritize outdoor physical fitness activities.